Experience Management

 NPS, CSAT & CES Metrics

-Then, you will need to calculate your NPS or let Staffino's advanced analytics take care of the calculations for you.
+Then, you will need to calculate your NPS or let Staffino's advanced CX analytics take care of the calculations for you.
 NPS is given as a score from -100 to 100.
-To find your NPS, simply subtract the percentage of people who gave you a rating of 9 or 10 (promoters) from the percentage of those who rated you 6 or lower (detractors).
+To find your NPS, simply subtract the percentage of promoters from the percentage of detractors.

 There is no world benchmark for NPS measurement on a channel level.
-However, Staffino CX experts can help you assess this from a monthly trend perspective with a strong focus on sustained improvement.
+However, Staffino CX consultants can help you assess this from a monthly trend perspective with a strong focus on sustained improvement.

 icon_csat